StefFrustagli/the-italian-hangman-game/README.md

 ### Acknowledgment

 I am very grateful to my mentor Brian Macharia for his suggestions, and to my classmate Niclas for his precious support.
-Also, a special thanks goes to the amazing tool that is Chat GBT: it helped me with the creation of the nursery rhyme (I give credit to myself as well here, as I've embellished and made the rhymes more meaningful), the debugging process and to better understand how Python works.
+Also, a special thanks goes to the amazing tool that is ChatGPT: it helped me with the creation of the nursery rhyme (I give credit to myself as well here, as I've embellished and made the rhymes more meaningful), the debugging process and to better understand how Python works.